 Beds are allocated every afternoon with involvement of the Triage Nurse, Medical Team and one of our Community Nurse Specialists.
 We look at clinical need and prioritise beds on that basis rather than length of time on the waiting list.
-The average wait is 6 days, however some patients have been admitted quicker and some have waited longer.

 I am ready for discharge but need more help at home or I now need a place of care (residential home or nursing home), what happens next?